-Affordability Option 4: Link Budgets to Specific Institutional Policies or Conditions
+Link Budgets to Specific Institutional Policies or Conditions

-An alternative approach would be to tie the base appropriations to institutions to specific policies or conditions that favor affordability.
+An alternative approach, not compatible with the philosophy of outcomes-based funding, would be to tie the base appropriations to institutions to specific policies or conditions that favor affordability.
 Unlike outcomes-based funding, this approach focuses on the "how" more than the "what."
 New York, for example, has entered into a broad agreement about "rational tuition" between the two major systems, SUNY and CUNY, and the legislature, a multi-year policy that more explicitly and consistently links tuition policy and state appropriations, providing consistency and predictability for institutions and students.
 Under the policy, tuition increases are limited and funds raised from tuition are required to be invested in student instruction and support (SUNY 2012).
 Institutions are also expected to control costs and find internal efficiencies to help keep price increases limited.